 What are the best fertilizers to use for bamboo?

 Organic fertilizers work great on bamboo, and personally, I prefer to avoid chemical additives when I can, so that’s good news.
 My top choices for feeding bamboo are horse manure and mushroom compost.
 Both of these are very rich in nitrogen, and that’s what the bamboo needs.
+Chicken poop, with more nitrogen and potassium than any other manure, is excellent too if you have any on hand.

-I’m also a fan of local ingredients, and so living near some horse ranches and a commercial mushroom (shiitake) grower is helpful.
+I’m also a fan of local ingredients, so living near some horse ranches and a commercial mushroom (shiitake) grower is helpful.
 It’s ideal if you can just fill the back of a pickup with some horse droppings from your buddy’s ranch.
 But if you contact a few nurseries and landscapers, these types of fertilizers are not hard to find.
 And most garden centers sell organic compost by the bag.

 Just be careful, when you get fresh compost or manure, that it’s not overly fresh.
 If it hasn’t had enough time to break down, these substances can be too hot on the plant and its roots.

 Compost and manure are easy to spread on the ground, like mulch, around the base of your bamboo grove.
 A good layer, 2-3 inches thick, should do fine.
 There’s no need to excavate the garden and bury the soil amendments deep underground.
 Bamboo loves a good mulching, so this method will serve a dual purpose, nourishing the roots while also insulating them to regulate the temperature and reduce moisture loss.
-As you water the plants, the organic matter will slowly release the nutrients into the soil, over the period of a few months.
+As you water the plants, the organic matter will slowly release the nutrients into the soil, over a period of a few months.

 Look for a product high in nitrogen.
 Something with an NPK in the neighborhood of 15-5-10 or 18-5-12 should work great.
 NPK represents the chemical balance of your fertilizer, and organic fertilizers use the same system.
 It stands for nitrogen, phosphorus, and potassium.